mhenrixon/sidekiq-unique-jobs/README.md

 ### While Executing

 With this lock type it is possible to put any number of these jobs on the queue, but as the server pops the job from the queue it will create a lock and then wait until other locks are done processing.
-It *looks* like multiple jobs are running at the same time but in fact the second job will only be waiting for the first job to finish.
+It _looks_ like multiple jobs are running at the same time but in fact the second job will only be waiting for the first job to finish.

-#### NOTE:

-Unless this job is configured with a `lock_timeout: nil` or `lock_timeout: > 0` then all jobs that are attempted to be executed will just be dropped without waiting.
+**NOTE** Unless this job is configured with a `lock_timeout: nil` or `lock_timeout: > 0` then all jobs that are attempted to be executed will just be dropped without waiting.

 ```ruby
 sidekiq_options unique: :while_executing, lock_timeout: nil